NexGenCloud/hyperstack-sdk-go/docs/GpuAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListGpusRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListGPUsRequest struct via the builder pattern

 ### Return type